What to Expect

 Contact Lens Wearers

 Unless otherwise instructed, contact lens wearers should remove contact lenses the night before your visit, and wear your glasses to the examination.
 This is very important to ensure an accurate evaluation of your refractive error.
 Bring the package for the contact lenses and your solution to the office visit, or have the information available.
 A complete eye examination will be performed including assessment of prescription changes and evaluation for general eye problems and contact lens related eye disorders.
 We have excellent optical services available through Harvey & Lewis.
-Their shop is conveniently located on the first floor of the Dowling South building and they can check the fit of the contact lenses and make any changes needed to the contact lens parameters of prescription.
+Their shop is conveniently located on the first floor of the Outpatient Pavilion and they can check the fit of the contact lenses and make any changes needed to the contact lens parameters of prescription.